-Team Values Leadership Implications (i.e. how does this driver translate into your team values?) (i.e. what will this require of the leaders in your team?) e.g. to support each other and work as a team e.g. involve staff in decision making ring-fence time for team meetings (i.e. how does this driver translate into your team values?) e.g. to support each other
+Key Strategic Driver Team Values Leadership Implications (i.e. core goals, objectives or priorities from the business plan/organisational strategy and direction from the board) (i.e. how does this driver translate into your team values?) (i.e. what will this require of the leaders in your team?) e.g. to support the health and wellbeing of our staff to enable them to fulfil their roles and responsibilities e.g. to support each other and work as a team e.g. involve staff in decision making ring-fence time for team meetings